MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-preferences.md

 ### User interface preferences

-Manage the preferences for the user interface of Microsoft Defender for Endpoint for Mac.
+Manage the preferences for the user interface of Microsoft Defender for Endpoint on macOS.

 |||
 |:---|:---|